Star (classification): Hotel ratings

 Hotel luxury is often denoted by stars.

 Other classifiers, such as the AAA Five Diamond Award, use diamonds instead of stars to express hotel rating levels.

 Hotels are assessed in traditional systems and rest heavily on the facilities provided.
 Some consider this disadvantageous to smaller hotels whose quality of accommodation could fall into one class but the lack of an item such as an elevator would prevent it from reaching a higher categorization.

-In recent years hotel rating systems have also been criticized by some who argue that the rating criteria for such systems are overly complex and difficult for laymen to understand.
+In recent years hotel rating systems have also been criticized by some who argue that the rating criteria for such systems are overly complex and difficult for the general public to understand.
 It has been suggested that the lack of a unified global system for rating hotels may also undermine the usability of such schemes.

 Financial product ratings

 In the UK, providers and comparison websites often use stars to indicate how feature-rich financial products are.

-Defaqto is an organization that independently assesses every financial product in the UK.
-Each of these products is awarded a rating from 1 to 5 stars, allowing consumers to see where it sits in the market.
-The higher the star rating, the more comprehensive a product.
-The scores for each product are totaled and all products ranked.
-Industry experts determine the scores necessary to achieve 1, 2, 3, 4 and 5 star ratings.

 Military ranks

-The most senior military ranks in all services are classified by a star system in many countries, ranging from one-star rank which typically corresponds to brigadier, brigadier general, Commodore or air commodore, to the most senior five-star ranks, which include Admiral of the Fleet, Grand Admiral, Field Marshal, General of the Army and Marshal of the Air Force—some five-star ranks only exist during large-scale conflicts.
+The most senior military ranks in all services are classified by a star system in many countries, ranging from one-star rank which typically corresponds to brigadier, brigadier general, commodore or air commodore, to the most senior five-star ranks, which include Admiral of the Fleet, Grand Admiral, Field Marshal, General of the Army and Marshal of the Air Force—some five-star ranks only exist during large-scale conflicts.